demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 ### azure-ad-identity-protection-risky-user-list
 ***
-Retrieve the properties of a collection of riskDetection objects.
+Retrieves the properties of a collection of riskDetection objects.

 #### Base Command